 Biosimilars & Biologics

-Biosimilars & biologics in Russia – a comprehensive legal overview.
-Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for USD 99.
+Key legal info on biosimilars & biologics in Russia.
+Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for GBP 99.

 1. Are biosimilar medicines considered the same as generic medicines in your country?